Team2068/FRC-Resources/README.md

 ## Training

 - [Onboarding Programmers](https://github.com/Team997Coders/TrainingResources) links to a [presentation](https://gitpitch.com/Team997Coders/BootCamp/master?grs=github&t=sky) that Team 997 uses to onboard their coders.
-They use GradelRIO (I believe) and [VS Code](https://code.visualstudio.com/) as their development platform of choice.
+They use gradle and [VS Code](https://code.visualstudio.com/) as their development platform of choice.

 ## Resources of Resources